-- (1) The following specifications for construction of private driveways shall be met for any private driveway serving one lot or one dwelling unit. - (2) Prior to issuing a permit for a new dwelling unit, the zoning administrator shall determine that the existing driveway or proposed driveway providing access to the dwelling complies with the design criteria in Section 3.14(C).
+(1) The following specifications for construction of private driveways shall be met for any private driveway serving one lot or one dwelling unit.

+(2) Prior to issuing a permit for a new dwelling unit, the zoning administrator shall determine that the existing driveway or proposed driveway providing access to the dwelling complies with the design criteria in Section 3.14(C).

-- (3) Any driveway serving more than one lot or dwelling unit is required to meet the requirements of the Norwich Private Highway Specifications. - (4) A Norwich Highway Access Permit is required for driveways accessed from a Town highway.
-A VTrans permit may be required for a driveway accessed from a state highway. - (C) Design, Layout and Construction Specifications.
+(3) Any driveway serving more than one lot or dwelling unit is required to meet the requirements of the Norwich Private Highway Specifications.

+(4) A Norwich Highway Access Permit is required for driveways accessed from a Town highway.
+A VTrans permit may be required for a driveway accessed from a state highway.

+C. Design, layout and construction specifications.
 Driveways are private roads providing access to a residence.
 The following specifications are the minimum design standards for providing access for emergency vehicles.
-Failure to meet these specifications may result in reduced access and protection for fire, rescue and medical emergencies. - (1) Minimum width of travel portion of driveway of 12 feet or 10 feet with 1 foot shoulders. - (2) All weather road surface and base capable of supporting 43,500 pound Gross Vehicle Weight vehicles with a 27,000 pound rear axle load. - (3) Maximum centerline grade of 12%. - (4) Minimum horizontal road curve centerline radius of 40 feet. - (5) Turnoffs every 500 feet or less if sight lines require. - (6) Driveways designed to allow a fire apparatus to park within a maximum of 100 feet of the house.
-Fifty feet is preferred. - (7) Houses located more than 1,000' from a town highway shall provide a staging area within 1,000 feet of the house for multiple emergency vehicles.
+Failure to meet these specifications may result in reduced access and protection for fire, rescue and medical emergencies.

+(1) Minimum width of travel portion of driveway of 12 feet or 10 feet with one-foot shoulders.

+(2) All weather road surface and base capable of supporting 43,500 pound Gross Vehicle Weight vehicles with a 27,000 pound rear axle load.

+(3) Maximum center line grade of 12%.

+(4) Minimum horizontal road curve center line radius of 40 feet.

+(5) Turnoffs every 500 feet or less if sight lines require.

+(6) Driveways designed to allow a fire apparatus to park within a maximum of 100 feet of the house.
+Fifty feet is preferred.

+(7) Houses located more than 1,000 feet from a Town highway shall provide a staging area within 1,000 feet of the house for multiple emergency vehicles.

-(D) Waivers.
+D. Waivers.

-- (1) The Development Review Board may grant a waiver permitting portions of the driveway to be steeper than the above standards.
-In granting the waiver, the Development Review Board shall be required to: - a.
-Find that due to special circumstances of a particular site, a less steep road will adversely affect significant natural or scenic resources, or the rural character, or that there is no reasonable access with grades conforming to the standards: - b.
-Find that provisions can be made for a steeper road to provide access for vehicles using or servicing the driveway or area and, with the concurrence of the fire and police chiefs; and - c.
-Require reasonable conditions that will, in its judgment, and with the concurrence of the police and fire chiefs, provide access substantially the same for emergency vehicles as with the less steep road.
+(1) The Development Review Board may grant a waiver permitting portions of the driveway to be steeper than the above standards.
+In granting the waiver, the Development Review Board shall be required to:

+(a) Find that due to special circumstances of a particular site, a less steep road will adversely affect significant natural or scenic resources, or the rural character, or that there is no reasonable access with grades conforming to the standards;

+(b) Find that provisions can be made for a steeper road to provide access for vehicles using or servicing the driveway or area and, with the concurrence of the fire and Police Chiefs; and

+(c) Require reasonable conditions that will, in its judgment, and with the concurrence of the police and Fire Chiefs, provide access substantially the same for emergency vehicles as with the less steep road.
 Examples of conditions for improving access on driveways include but are not limited to:

-- i) Additional turn-offs; - ii) Greater width on corners; - iii) Paving steep grades; - iv) Improving fire protection with a residential sprinkler system or on-site water supply; and - v) Special provisions to assure long term maintenance. - (2) The Development Review Board may grant a waiver of the requirements for a staging area if a residential sprinkler system that meets the requirements of NFPA 13D: Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes with a minimum of 20 minutes of water is provided.
+- [1] Additional turn-offs;

+- [2] Greater width on corners;

+- [3] Paving steep grades;

+- [4] Improving fire protection with a residential sprinkler system or on-site water supply; and

+- [5] Special provisions to assure long term maintenance.

+(2) The Development Review Board may grant a waiver of the requirements for a staging area if a residential sprinkler system that meets the requirements of NFPA 13D: Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes with a minimum of 20 minutes of water is provided.

-Article IV.
-Specific Use Provisions
+ARTICLE IV Specific Use Provisions